This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 From the bus stop (6 Mesonychiou) we took a street called Tsourapa starting at a charming little church of unknown (to me) name.
 We followed the street all the way to its end climbing steadily uphill among small yards and family houses.

-For the next one and a half kilometers, the trail ascends steadily on the right side of the Platanaki creek through sweet-scented pine forest.
+For the next one and a half kilometers, the trail ascends steadily on the right side of the Platanaki Creek through a sweet-scented pine forest.
 It is a tiring climb but the pretty surroundings and plenty of photo breaks helped us to get through it in no time.

 Near Platani, the pine forest suddenly disappears and is replaced by a lush, bright green plane tree grove.
 The trail crosses a small creek, mostly dry at the beginning of May, and climbs up to the Platani spring on the opposite side of the gorge.
 At the spring, water runs out from underneath one of the old plane trees creating a picturesque scene perfect for a short break.